Dismiss Modal

 The heart monitor observation proved that atrial fibrillation (AFib) was not present.
 Dr. Boateng concluded it would be worth seeing a structural cardiologist for advice on whether or not to close the PFO hole.

 Stephen BoatengDr.
 Boateng observes, "Once it was established by the neurologist the stroke was most likely a clot that came from her heart and embolized in her brain, we had to move determine if she had an abnormal rhythm caused by atrial fibrillation or an atrial flutter.
 We had her wear a monitor.
 I also did the TEE to view her heart, where I found the PFO.
-After the heart monitor determined, she did not have an abnormal rhythm, we determined that the most likely cause of her stroke was a clot that began in her leg, and traveled to the right side of her heart.
+After the heart monitor determined she did not have an abnormal rhythm, we determined the most likely cause of her stroke was a clot that began in her leg, and traveled to the right side of her heart.
 Because of the PFO, it had access to travel to the left side of her heart and was pumped into her brain.
 PFO closure would prevent that from happening again."

 Andrew Sampson, MD, a WakeMed interventional cardiologist, agreed that the hole should be closed.
 With additional confirmation at Marcia's appointment on September 25 with her neurologist, she is scheduled for the repair on October 16.